clarabatt/pet-food-advice/docs/project-scope.md

 Cash flow is one of the most important aspects of a business.
 This feature would help to increase the amount of recurrent revenue, through the subscription plan, and also the amount of revenue per customer.

-There are two ways to implement the operation of this feature: Vetster could have a partnership with a pet food company, or they could sell the food directly to the customers.
-In both cases, Vetster would receive a percentage of the revenue.
+There are two ways to implement the operation of this feature: Vetster could have a partnership with a petstore company, or they could sell the food directly to the customers.
+In both cases, Vetster would make a margin.

-An important aspect of this operation is keep the stock as short as possible, even if pet's food is not a product that expires quickly, but it's a product that takes a lot of space and specific storage conditions.
+An important aspect of this operation is to keep the stock as short as possible, even if pet's food is not a product that expires quickly, but it's a product that takes a lot of space and specific storage conditions.
 So a partnership with a pet food company would be the best option.

 ::: info
-As I don't have access to Vetster's data, or any kind of business information,this is only an assumption exercise based on my experience as a pet owner and my knowledge as a software engineer and Program Manager.
+As I don't have access to Vetster's data, or any kind of business information, this is only an assumption based on my experience as a pet owner and my knowledge as a software engineer and Program Manager.
 :::

 ## Technology Stack

 ### Frontend

-I choosed Vue3 as it's the technology used in Vetster web product.
-As I always had curiosity to learn it, this was a great opportunity to check this technology.
+I chose Vue3 as it's the technology used in Vetster web product.
+As I always had curiosity to learn it, this was a great opportunity to check out this technology.
 I followed the Vue guidelines and used other Vue ecosystem tools as Vue Router, Vite, Pinia, VitePress to keep project consistency.

-For styling I installed TailwindCSS because after some time inspecting Vetster's website, even tought I discovered further that they use Tailwind UI, which provide pre-built components, and it is paid.
+For styling, Vetster's website uses Tailwind UI, which provides pre-built components, but it is a paid tool.
-I didn't use Tailwind much.
-I've worked many years with Bootstrap, which have the same Tailwind's concept (style trhough css pre-built classes), and I believe it cabn led in a verbose code, so I prefered to use SASS for styling.
+I installed TailwindCSS, but ended up not using it.
+I've worked many years with Bootstrap, which have the same Tailwind's concept (style trhough css pre-built classes), and I believe it can lead to a verbose code, so I prefered to use SASS for styling.

 - Vue3: Frontend Framework
 - Vue Router: Routing